mgwalker/mgwalker.github.io/src/blog/amtrak-api.md

 );
 ```

-Okay, that's kind of a mess.
-So, first things first, let me try to clean it up
+That's kind of a mess.
+So first things first, let me try to clean it up a bit so
-a bit so I can make sense of what's happening:
+I can make sense of what's happening:

 ```javascript
 const masterSegment = 88;